kecorbin/katacoda-scenarios/pyats-testcases/step1.md

 `source venv/bin/activate`{{execute}}

+**NOTE:** the installation of all of the libraries is happening in the background, and may take a minute to complete.
+So take your time and read through the following information, as this is fundamental to your understanding of pyATS.

 We've also cloned some sample scripts for you to review.
 These scripts can also be found at the following Github repostiory.